sidhantnahak/GreenEnco-Data-Management-System/README.md

-# Ambula Technologies Private Limited
+# GreenEnco Limited
 ***Introduction***
 ---
 About
-A Task management system app which has some features like user authentication and authorization functionalities for the users like CRUD operation on tasks.
+A Data management system app which has features like CRUD operation on data.

 🚀 Getting Started
 Clone the repository Install dependencies with npm install